 A more recent animal study suggested that fiber might only cause this benefit if a person possesses the right kind and amount of gut bacteria.
 Fiber naturally reacts with bacteria in the lower colon and can sometimes ferment into a chemical called butyrate, which may cause cancer cells to self-destruct.
 Some people naturally have more butyrate-producing bacteria than others, and a high-fiber diet can help encourage the bacteria’s growth.

-According to some scientists, fiber could actually help people live longer.
+According to some scientists, fiber could actually help people to live longer.
 A meta-analysis of relevant studies published in the American Journal of Epidemiology concluded, “high dietary fiber intake may reduce the risk of total mortality.”

 Food allergies and asthma

-New research suggests that fiber could play a role in preventing food allergies, the existence of which has long puzzled scientists.
+Research from Monash University suggests that fiber could play a role in preventing food allergies, the existence of which has long puzzled scientists.
 Again, this theory comes down to the interaction between fiber and bacteria in the gut.

 Scientists theorize that people are not producing the right gut bacteria to tackle foods commonly associated with allergies, like peanuts and shellfish.
 Without the right bacteria, particles of these foods can enter the bloodstream via the gut.
 Fiber helps produce a bacterium called Clostridia, which helps keep the gut secure.

 People struggling to get enough fiber in their diets often turn to supplements.
 While Smathers reported that supplements are not as good as fiber from whole foods, fiber supplements can be helpful for people looking to regulate their bowel movements or who suffer from constipation.
 They also have the same cholesterol-lowering and blood sugar stabilization effects — if you can get enough of them.
-A supplement does not carry nearly as much fiber as a fiber-rich food like lentils or peas, so merely sprinkling powder on your yogurt probably will not get you the fiber you need.

 Furthermore, fiber-rich foods are wildly high in other vital nutrients, which you won’t get if you add supplements to nutritionally void foods.

 In order to get all the benefits of fiber, many people adopt a high-fiber diet.
-When incorporating more fiber into your diet, start slowly, adding 5 g a day for two weeks, the University of Michigan recommends.
+When incorporating more fiber into your diet, start slowly, adding 5g a day for two weeks, the University of Michigan recommends.
 If consumed too fast or in excess, fiber can cause bloating, cramps and even diarrhea.
 Let your body get used to having more fiber.

 The University of Michigan also advises balancing non-caffeinated drinks with caffeinated ones.
 Because caffeine is a diuretic that causes loss of fluids, adding excess caffeine to a high-fiber diet can cause constipation.
 Aim for two cups of non-caffeinated fluids for every cup of caffeinated ones.